Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/1. System and hostbased attacks/Windows/Windows Vulnerabilities.md

 		- `-f asp`: This parameter specifies the output format for the generated payload.
 In this case, it is set to ASP (Active Server Pages).
 The generated payload will be in the form of an ASP script.
 		- `> meterpreter.asp`: This part redirects the output of the msfvenom command to a file named "meterpreter.asp".
 The generated ASP payload will be saved in this file.

-		1. Payload: `windows/meterpreter/reverse_tcp` The `windows/meterpreter/reverse_tcp` payload is a specific type of payload available in the Metasploit Framework.
-It creates a reverse TCP connection from the target machine to the attacker's machine.
+		1. Payload: `windows/meterpreter/reverse_tcp` The `windows/meterpreter/reverse_tcp`  creates a reverse TCP connection from the target machine to the attacker's machine.
 Once the connection is established, it allows the attacker to execute commands and interact with the compromised system.

 		    In a reverse TCP scenario, the exploited system initiates the connection to the attacker's machine, which is typically listening on a specific IP address (`LHOST`) and port (`LPORT`).
 This type of connection is useful when the exploited system is behind firewalls or other network restrictions that might prevent direct incoming connections.